2018 Phoenix Conference Speakers

 Food Editor, Phoenix New Times

-Chris Malloy is a Philly native who has a master’s degree in gastronomy (yep) and a law degree.
-He digs hiking, swimming, astronomy, Italian culture, ancient history, and fast and loose nonfiction when done right.
-He has spent two long stretches of time in Italy, one chasing a girl in a citadel town, another working on farms and vineyards.
+Chris Malloy is a Philly native who has a master’s degree in gastronomy and a law degree.
+He digs hiking, swimming, Italian culture, ancient history, and fast and loose nonfiction when done right.
+He has spent two long stretches of time in Italy, one chasing a girl in a citadel town, and another working on farms and vineyards.
 Pasta is his favorite food.
 Garganelli.
 Cappellacci.
 Anything that’s fun to roll and eat.
-Chris is food editor at Phoenix New Times, an alt weekly, where he fits in nicely with a team of renegades and pens a barbecue column that you should ask him about.
+Chris is food editor at Phoenix New Times, and pens a barbecue column that you should ask him about.

 Contact: email: firstname.lastname@example.org, Instagram: @malloy_chris, chrisamalloy.com.